Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Fleet/Fleet-Brand-Req.md

 When procssing a transaction to Commerce Hub the limits for each allowed product category for the payment instrument will be returned in the `orderData` object in the authorization response.
 The `itemDails` will contain the `description` and `netAmount` limit for the product category.
 Any product category not included in the authorization response is considered not allowed by the brand.
 In offline processing mode, the device must make the determination about what products are allowed for offline purchase based on settings in the Dynamic Table.

+EXAMPLE

 ---

 ## Device Prompts

-The device or application must be able to prompt for specific customer or vehicle details for all fleet transactions.
+The device or application must be able to prompt for specific [customer details](?path=docs/Resources/Master-Data/Customer-Details.md) or [vehicle details](?path=docs/Resources/Master-Data/Vehicle-Details.md) for all fleet transactions defined by the [Dynamic Card Table](#dynamic-card-table) or [authorization response](#authorization-prompt).
 The device or application must prompt for the data appropriate to the transaction it will be performing, and provide the details in the respective fields.
 Prompts flagged as optional do not have to be offered.

 <!--
 type: tab